--Discuss situations when you must have done so to fulfill project requirements in the past
+-Discuss situations when you must have done so to fulfil project requirements in the past

 43. What is your current CTC and what are your expectations?

--Be honest about your CTC, as you will have to produce you salary slip as a proof of emplyment
+-Be honest about your CTC, as you will have to produce your salary slip as proof of employment

 -Be realistic when you state your expected CTC, you can ask for a 30-40% hike